Learn how to make easy stickers you can print then cut by hand or on a Cricut!

 -

-Get my free SVG files to make your own easy print and cut stickers!
+Get my free SVG and PNG files to make your own easy print and cut stickers!

 Did you make some print and cut stickers?
 Which ones?
 We want to see!
 Please share a photo in our Facebook group or tag me on social media with #jennifermaker.